theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 1. Create a [connection to an SAP source system](#create-sap-connections) to extract data from.
 2. Create a [connection to a target environment / destination](#create-azure-blob-storage-connections) to write data to.
 3. Optional: Fetch information about the tables in your SAP source system.
-For Example:
+For example:
 	- [names and descriptions of tables](api-reference.md/#/connections/metaconnection)
 	- [names and descriptions of table columns](api-reference.md/#/connections/metatable)
 4. Create a reusable [extraction](#create-table-extractions) that defines which SAP table data to extract.